On Krull-Gabriel dimension of cluster repetitive categories and cluster-tilted algebras: The main results

 Let now $X\in \ind(\check{C})$.
 Then $G_{\lambda}(X)\in \ind(\widetilde{C})$.
 Since $G_{\lambda}|_{\check{\Omega}}$ is bijective on objects, there exists a module $Y \in \check{\Omega}$ such that $G_{\lambda}(X)\cong G_{\lambda}(Y)$ and hence $^gX \cong Y$, for some $g\in G$ (see e.g. \cite[2.5]{DoSk}).
 We conclude that for any $X \in \ind(\check{C})$ there is $g \in G$ such that $^gX\in\check{\Omega}$.
 This implies that $\supp(^gX) \subseteq \supp(\check{\Omega})=\overline{C}$ which means that $\overline{C}$ is a fundamental domain of $\check{C}$.
 Applying Theorem \ref{2.4} to the Galois covering $G\colon \check{C}\ra\check{C}\slash\langle\nu_{\check{C}}\rangle\cong\wt{C}$ we get that $\KG(\check{C})=\KG(\widetilde{C})$. \end{proof}

 The notation for the subcategory $\check{\Omega}$ ($=\Omega$) in the above theorem comes from \cite{ABS}.
-This notation is slightly confusing since its similarity to the usual symbol for the syzygy functor, nevertheless we use it to be consistent with \cite{ABS}.
+This notation is slightly confusing because of its similarity to the usual symbol for the syzygy functor, nevertheless we use it to be consistent with \cite{ABS}.
 From now on $\Omega$ is reserved for the syzygy functor.

 Our aim now is to show that $\KG(\check{C})\leq\KG(\widehat{C})$, for any tilted algebra $C$.
 We denote by $\CK_{C}$ the set of modules from $\mod(\widehat{C})$ where $\widehat{P}_{x}$ is an indecomposable projective $\widehat{C}$-module at the vertex $x\in(\widehat{C})_{0}$ and $\tau=\tau_{\widehat{C}}$ is the Auslander-Reiten translation in $\mod(\widehat{C})$.
-We have the following fact, see \cite[Lemma 3.3, Theorem 3.4]{ABS}.
+We have the following fact, see \cite[Lemma 8, Theorem 9]{ABS}.

 \begin{prop} Assume that $C$ is a tilted algebra.
 There exists an additive $K$-linear functor $\phi:\mod(\widehat{C})\ra\mod(\check{C})$ which is full and dense such that $\Ker(\phi)$ equals the class of all homomorphisms in $\mod(\widehat{C})$ which factorize through $\add(\CK_{C})$. \end{prop}